Get in touch

 History

-To begin our Childhood topic, we first explored a range of historic toys and discussed the uses of each one and how they compare to today’s toys.
+As Historians, to begin our Childhood topic we first explored a range of historic toys and discussed the uses of each one and how they compare to today’s toys.
 After exploring toys, we then began to focus on families and we learned how to create a family tree.
-Children were given a blank tree template to assist them in creating their own unique families trees.
+Children were given a blank tree template to assist them in creating their own unique family trees.

 Next in our learning journey, we explored the six stages of human life from baby all the way to elderly adults.
 We create a simple timeline to support our understanding of this life journey.
 We then were able to put our knowledge of timelines into use by creating our own timelines using photographs from each of our lives.